Customizing forumify

 MAILER_DSN=smtp://host.docker.internal:1025

-Once all of your dependencies are ready, you can start your webserver.
-If you're using Symfony CLI and docker-compose, it'd look somewhat like this:
+Once all of your dependencies are ready, you can start your webserver and file watcher:

 $ symfony server:start -d